bvirxx/bLUe_PYSIDE/README.md

   *  Nodes are selected and grouped from the image;

-  * To edit the colors of all pixels in a group while keeping their brightnesses, simply move the group over the color wheel;
+  * To edit the colors of all pixels in a group while keeping their brightnesses, simply move the group on the color wheel;

   * To control the brightnesses of pixels in a group, edit the brightness curve of the group.